Who we are

 How we advocate

 VOICE (Virginians Organized for Interfaith Community Engagement) is a non-partisan coalition of almost 50 faith communities and civic organizations in Northern Virginia working together to create justice in middle and low-income communities.
-We advocate in the Northern Virginia region (Prince William, Fairfax, and Arlington counties, and the City of Alexandria) as faithful Catholics following the spirit of Dialogue and Proclamation, the 1991 document which encourages the faithful to work in advocacy and action with other Christians and people of different faiths.
+We advocate in the Northern Virginia region as faithful Catholics following the spirit of Dialogue and Proclamation, the 1991 document which encourages the faithful to work in advocacy and action with other Christians and people of different faiths.
+Read about one of our recent (Dec 2022) joint efforts.

 Current VOICE Intiatives

-Updated August 2022 – Affordable housing is an on-going crisis at a time in which the County is engaged in long-term planning for zoning and land use.
+Updated November 2022 – Affordable housing includes home ownership and renting.
+It is an on-going crisis at a time in which the County is engaged in long-term planning for zoning and land use.
 As one of its 2022-23 initiatives VOICE has committed to form a team of PWC VOICE leaders to research actions around affordable housing to better understand the opportunities, challenges, and potential alliances to change the housing status quo in PWC.
 Learn More.

 WHY YOUR FINANCIAL SUPPORT IS IMPORTANT

 VOICE is a non-profit 501(c)3 organization and is funded by dues paid by member institutions (congregations, temples, mosques, schools, health centers, etc.) and grants from foundations.
 Our annual membership dues are supported by this special collection.
 Please be as generous as possible.
 A special envelope was sent in the bi-monthly envelope mailing.
 Please mail your donation to the church, drop it by the church office or place it in the “Catch All” box in the church vestibule.
-You can also donate online at stfrncis.org/giving .
-Please be sure to check the “VOICE” box.
-Thank you!
+You can also donate ONLINE with our parish giving plaform.

 Past VOICE Initiatives that were Successful